HoodieSJ/PowerSimulation_AAILab/README.md

 ## Results

-Python file prints the test accuracy (whole accuracy, bias-aligned accuracy, bias-skewed accuracy) per validation steps
+Python file prints the test accuracy (whole accuracy, bias-aligned accuracy, bias-skewed accuracy) per validation steps.

-The results of each experiment is saved on following directory with pickle file format
+The results of each experiment is saved on following directory with pickle file format as follows:

 For the result of vanilla model with Colored-MNIST Skewed0.05 at random seed 0:
 'log/colored_mnist/result/ColoredMNIST-Skewed0.05-Severity1_var5/final_result_o.pickle'